 Seeing historic sites like the Liberty Bell and Independence Hall was cool, but I was eager to find the heart of Philadelphia, where the locals live and play.

 Well, that and the Rocky statue.
 And cheesesteaks.
 And the Love sign.
 And street art.
-I can’t entirely give up my touristy leanings, after all.
+I can’t entirely give up my quirky touristy leanings, after all.
+So I set off to find weird and unique things to do in Philadelphia.

 First up: The cheesesteak!
 Food carts and food trucks are found in many busy neighborhoods.
 My steak was simple – beef with cheese whiz and peppers and onions.
 Very satisfying, but I wouldn’t order this everyday.
 It’s too filling.